openstack/swift/doc/source/overview_container_sharding.rst

   );

 When we container HEAD the root container all we need to do is sum up the columns.
-This is what the ContainerBroker’s ``get_pivot_usage`` method does with a simple SQL statement::
+This is what the ContainerBroker’s ``get_shard_usage`` method does with a simple SQL statement::

   SELECT sum(object_count), sum(bytes_used)
-  FROM pivot_ranges
+  FROM shard_ranges
   WHERE deleted=0;

 Some work has been done to be able to update these pivot_ranges so the stats can be updated.
 You can now update them through a simple PUT or DELETE via the container-server API.
-The pivot range API allows you to send a PUT/DELETE request with some headers to update the pivot range, these headers are:
+The shard range API allows you to send a PUT/DELETE request with some headers to update the shard range, these headers are:

-- x-backend-record-type - which must be RECORD_TYPE_PIVOT_NODE, otherwise it’ll
+- x-backend-record-type - which must be RECORD_TYPE_SHARD_NODE, otherwise it’ll
   be treated as an object.
-- x-backend-pivot-objects - The object count, which can be prefixed with a - or
+- x-backend-shard-objects - The object count, which can be prefixed with a - or
   + (More on this next).
-- x-backend-pivot-bytes - The bytes used of the range, again can be prefixed with - or +.
+- x-backend-shard-bytes - The bytes used of the range, again can be prefixed with - or +.
-- x-backend-pivot-lower - The lower range.
+- x-backend-shard-lower - The lower range.
-- x-backend-pivot-upper - The upper range.
+- x-backend-shard-upper - The upper range.

 **Note:** We use x-backend-* headers because these should only be used by swift’s backend.

-The name of the object in the request would be the name of the pivot range container.
+The name of the object in the request would be the name of the shard range container.

 The objects and bytes can optionally be prefixed with ‘-‘ or ‘+’.
 When they do they effect the count accordingly.
 For example, if we want to define a new value for the number of objects then we can::

-	x-backend-pivot-objects: 100
+	x-backend-shard-objects: 100

 This will set the number for the object_count stat for the range to 100.
 The sharder sets the new count and bytes like this during each cycle to reflect the current state of the world, seeing it knows best at the time.
 The API however allows a request of::

-	x-backend-pivot-object: +1
+	x-backend-shard-object: +1

 This would increment the current value.
 In this case it would make the new value 101.
 A ‘-‘ will decrement.